nextcloud/documentation/admin_manual/installation/nginx.rst

    broken for page formatting.
 -  Some environments might need a ``cgi.fix_pathinfo`` set to ``1`` in their ``php.ini``.

-Thanks to `@josh4trunks <https://github.com/josh4trunks>`_ for providing /
-creating these configuration examples.

 Nextcloud in the webroot of nginx
 ---------------------------------